EXALAB/Anlinux-Resources/Scripts/Bootstrap/Kali/README.md

-Strongly adviced to use the Kali Live CD to run this script, but if you insist, please add the Kali Archive Key to /etc/apt/trusted.gpg.d/ first [archive-key.asc](http://archive.kali.org/archive-key.asc)
+Strongly adviced to use the Kali Live CD to run this script, but if you insist, please add the kali-archive-keyring.gpg to /usr/share/keyrings